American Ultra

 American Ultra is a 2015 American action comedy film directed by Nima Nourizadeh and written by Max Landis.
-The film stars Jesse Eisenberg, Kristen Stewart, Topher Grace, Connie Britton, Walton Goggins, John Leguizamo, Bill Pullman, and Tony Hale.
+The film stars Jesse Eisenberg, Kristen Stewart, Topher Grace, Connie Britton, Walton Goggins, John Leguizamo, Bill Pullman and Tony Hale.
 The story is about a stoner who discovers he was part of a secret government program and is a sleeper agent.

 It was released on August 21, 2015, by Lionsgate.
 The film received mixed reviews from critics, with praise for the premise and cast, but criticism that it "fails to live up to its potential".

 The film underperformed at the box office, earning a worldwide total of $30.3 million against a production budget of $28 million.

 Plot

 Mike Howell is a stoner who lives in the sleepy town of Liman, West Virginia, where he works as a convenience store clerk.
 He is planning to propose to his longtime girlfriend, Phoebe Larson, on a trip to Hawaii.
-He is unable to board the plane, as he suffers from intense panic attacks anytime he tries to leave town and does not understand why Phoebe puts up with him.
+He is unable to board the plane, as he suffers from intense panic attacks anytime he tries to leave town.
+He does not understand why Phoebe puts up with him.

 In Langley, Virginia, CIA Agent Victoria Lasseter receives a coded warning that Mike, the sole survivor of her "Wiseman" Ultra program, is to be eliminated by her rival, Adrian Yates, and his similar "Toughguy" agents.
 Feeling a duty to protect Mike, Lasseter travels to Liman and "activates" Mike through a series of code words.
 Mike fails to understand their significance, and she leaves in resigned frustration.

-Mike finds two men interfering with his car and is attacked, but his training activates and he kills them using a spoon along with their own weapons.
+Mike finds two Toughguys interfering with his car and is attacked, but his training activates and he kills them using a spoon.
 He calls Phoebe, who reaches him just as Sheriff Watts arrives.
 Yates sends two Toughguy operatives, Laugher and Crane, to kill Mike and Phoebe at the sheriff station, but they evade Laugher and kill Crane before escaping to the home of Mike's drug dealer Rose.
 Mike becomes unnerved by an array of facts he suddenly knows regarding military strategy.
 He also realizes he has very little memory prior to living in the town with Phoebe, wondering aloud why he never questioned this before.

-Yates quarantines the town, and puts Lasseter and Mike's pictures on the local news.
+Yates quarantines the town, and puts Lasseter and Mike's pictures on the local news as carriers of an infectious disease.
 Lasseter convinces her former assistant, Petey Douglas, to air drop her a weapon using a drone.
 Yates finds out and threatens to charge Petey with treason.
-Yates then attacks Rose's house with two Toughguys using a lethal gas.
+Yates orders an attack on Rose's house with Toughguys using a lethal gas.

 The agents kill Rose and his two guards, Big Harold and Quinzin, before Mike and Phoebe kill the attackers and she rescues Mike from the gas, which she is familiar with.
 When pressed for answers on her knowledge of the gas, Phoebe reluctantly reveals she was a CIA agent assigned to be Mike's handler, leaving him heartbroken.